wellle/targets.vim/README.md

 ## Issues

 - [Repeating an operator-pending mapping forgets its last count.][repeatcount]
-- Empty matches can't be selected because it is not possible to visually select zero-character ranges.
+- [Empty matches can't be selected because it is not possible to visually select zero-character ranges.][emptyrange]
 - Forcing to motion to work linewise by inserting `V` in `dVan(` doesn't work for operator-pending mappings.
 [See `:h o_v`][o_v].
 - Report issues or submit pull requests to